armbian/documentation/docs/contribute/board-maintainer.md

 description: "Become an Armbian board maintainer: application steps, requirements and release responsibilities for testing and signing off single-board computer images."
 ---

-# Board Maintainers
+# Become a board maintainer

 ## How to become a maintainer?

 If you are interested in being a maintainer please review [Board Support Rules](/contribute/board-support-rules/).
 Then [apply here](https://forum.armbian.com/staffapplications/application/8-single-board-computer-maintainer/) and wait for acceptance.
-Once accepted you will be added to our infrastruture.
+Once accepted you will be added to our infrastructure.
 For this reason we need [additional information](https://www.armbian.com/maintainer-registry/) to complete your registration process.

 !!! question "Requirements?"